What is Confucianism?

 Confucius -The Early Years

 Confucius was born to parents of notable social status and was the son of a warrior.
-However, one historian reported that his birth was illegitimate.
+Even so, one historian reported that his birth was illegitimate.
 He was born in 551 B.C.E. and his father died when he was only three.
-Money was still limited, however, so it became very difficult for his mother financially.
+In spite of their status, money was still limited, so without his father, finances became very difficult for his mother.
 But she instilled in him a love of learning that would follow him throughout his life.